30×30 Health Systems Initiative Commitment Makers

 • Health Workforce

-• Educate and train staff in key skill areas to save the life of the mother and child at the time of pregnancy.
+• Educate and train staff in key skill areas to save the lives of the mother and child during pregnancy.

 Muslim Family Counseling Services (MFCS)